gargvishesh/druid/docs/multi-stage-query/msq-api.md

 title: API
 ---

-> The Multi-Stage Query (MSQ) Framework is a preview feature available starting in Imply 2022.06.
-Preview features enable early adopters to benefit from new functionality while providing ongoing feedback to help shape and evolve the feature.
-All functionality documented on this page is subject to change or removal in future releases.
-Preview features are provided "as is" and are not subject to Imply SLAs.
+> The multi-stage query architecture and its SQL-task engine are experimental features available starting in Druid 24.0.
+You can use it in place of the existing native batch and Hadoop based ingestion systems.
+As an experimental feature, functionality documented on this page is subject to change or removal in future releases.
+Review the release notes and this page to stay up to date on changes.

-> Earlier versions of the Multi-Stage Query (MSQ) Framework used the `/druid/v2/sql/async/` endpoint.
-The engine now uses different endpoints in version 2022.05 and later.
-Some actions use the `/druid/v2/sql/task` while others use the `/druid/indexer/v1/task/` endpoint .
-Additionally, you no longer need to set a context parameter for `talaria`.
-API calls to the `task` endpoint use the task engine for MSQ automatically.

-During the preview phase for MSQ, the enhanced **Query** view provides the most stable experience.
+The **Query** view in the Druid console provides the most stable experience for the SQL-task engine and multi-stage query architecture.
 Use the UI if you do not need a programmatic interface.

-The action you want to take determines the endpoint you use:
+When using the API for the SQL-task engine, the action you want to take determines the endpoint you use:

 - `/druid/v2/sql/task` endpoint: Submit a query for ingestion.
 - `/druid/indexer/v1/task` endpoint: Interact with a query, including getting its status, getting its details, or canceling it.
+This page describes a few of the Overlord Task APIs that you can use with the SQL-task engine.
+For information about Druid APIs, see the [API reference for Druid](../operations/api-reference.md#tasks).

 ## Submit a task query

+You submit task queries to the SQL-task engine using the `POST /druid/v2/sql/task/` endpoint.

 ### Request

-Submit task queries using the `POST /druid/v2/sql/task/` API.

-Currently, MSQ ignores the provided values of `resultFormat`, `header`, `typesHeader`, and `sqlTypesHeader`.
+Currently, the SQL-task engine ignores the provided values of `resultFormat`, `header`, `typesHeader`, and `sqlTypesHeader`.
 SQL SELECT queries always behave as if `resultFormat` is an array, `header` is true, `typesHeader` is true, and `sqlTypesHeader` is true.

-For task queries similar to the examples in the [quickstart](./msq-queries.md#query-examples), you need to escape characters such as quotation marks (") if you use something like `curl`.
+For task queries similar to the [example queries](./msq-example-queries.md), you need to escape characters such as quotation marks (") if you use something like `curl`.
 You don't need to escape characters if you use a method that can parse JSON seamlessly, such as Python.
 The Python example in this topic escapes quotation marks although it's not required.

 The following example is the same query that you submit when you complete [Convert a JSON ingestion spec](./msq-tutorial-convert-ingest-spec.md) where you insert data into a table named `wikipedia`.
-Make sure you replace `username`, `password`, `your-instance`, and `port` with the values for your deployment.

 <!--DOCUSAURUS_CODE_TABS-->